Last updated 24 February 2021

 If you are not sure whether you have Covid-19 symptoms, use the NHS 111 coronavirus symptom checking service.

-What to do if you develop Covid-19 symptoms
+What do I do if I develop Covid-19 symptoms?

 If you experience COVID-19 symptoms you must follow these steps: